Delicious Denmark Attractions in WA: 16 Things to Do and See

 The Denmark Food and Wine Trail

 One of the reasons we decided to visit Denmark from Albany is to do some tasting at the local gourmet food producers.
-There are also 17 Denmark wineries and breweries to discover en route.
+There are also many Denmark wineries, breweries and distilleries to discover en route.
 We are on a family holiday with kids and therefore wineries aren’t our focus, but fortunately, a couple of the food producers also have wineries included 🙂

 But before we get going we stop in at the Denmark Bakery located in town on Strickland Street for some morning tea.

-Warm aromas of freshly baked goods great us and we know we have stepped into a good old fashioned bakery.
-Just check out some of the offerings to choose from – custard tarts, vanilla slice, caramel slice, chocolate eclairs, lamingtons, lemon meringue pies, apple straddle, strawberry tars, hot pies, sausage rolls and the list just goes on.
+Warm aromas of freshly baked goods greet us and we know we have stepped into a good old-fashioned bakery.
+Just check out some of the offerings to choose from – custard tarts, vanilla slices, caramel slices, chocolate eclairs, lamingtons, lemon meringue pies, apple straddle, strawberry tarts, hot pies, sausage rolls and the list just goes on.
 And what’s more, it tastes as good as it looks – YUM!

 Top Trip Tip: Try not to overindulge too much as there are still plenty more goodies to taste…